-Converting thousands of paper records into an efficient, easy to use electronic record keeping system is no easy task.
+Converting thousands of paper records into an efficient, user-friendly electronic record keeping system is no easy task.

 1. Determine How Much Scanning You’ll Need.